-Proposal Votes required Effect of Votes Withheld/Abstentions and Broker Non-Votes Proposal 1: Election of Directors The plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
+Proposal Votes required Withheld/Abstentions and Broker Non-Votes Proposal 1: Election of Directors The plurality of the votes cast.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors.
 Votes withheld, abstentions, and broker non-votes will have no effect.
-Proposal 2: Approval of Compensation of Named Executive Officers The affirmative vote of the holders of a majority in voting power of the votes cast affirmatively or negatively.
+Proposal 2: Approval of Compensation of Named Executive Officers The affirmative vote of the holders of a majority in voting power of the votes cast.
 Abstentions and broker non-votes will have no effect.
-Proposal 3: Approval of Frequency of Advisory Vote on Compensation The plurality of the votes cast.
-This means that the option that receives the highest number of affirmative "FOR" votes will be considered the advisory approval of the stockholders.
-Abstentions and broker non-votes will have no effect.
-Proposal 4: Approval of Amendment to Restated Certificate of Incorporation The affirmative vote of the holders of a majority in voting power of shares outstanding and entitled to vote.
-Abstentions and broker non-votes will be treated as a vote "AGAINST" proposal 4.
-Proposal 5: Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority in voting power of the votes cast affirmatively or negatively.
+Proposal 3: Approval of Amendment to Charter The affirmative vote of the holders of two-thirds of the voting power of shares outstanding and entitled to vote.
+Abstentions and broker non-votes will be treated as votes "AGAINST" Proposal 3.
+Proposal 4: Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority in voting power of the votes cast.
 Abstentions and broker non-votes will have no effect.